athina-stewart/Ice-Maze/README.md

 # Ice-Maze

-In this problem, there is an ice-maze with that have only one exit and one or more rocks in the pond.
+In this problem, there is the puzzle of finding an exit out of an ice maze.
+The ice-maze only has one exit from the pond and there may be rocks (obstacles) in this pond.

 Importantly, in order to escape you must travel in one line until encoundering a rock or a corner of the pond.